Novitatrw30/my_portfolio/README.md

 Hi!
 I'm Novita.
 Welcome to my portfolio repository.
 I will upload my projects on this page.
-I have grouped them based on the tools I use.
-In the future, I will continue to upload projects here.
+I'm constantly learning and actively building new projects to deepen my understanding and showcase my progress.
 Please look forward for it.